Truncated atomic plane wave method for the subband structure calculations of Moir\'e systems: Introduction

 \section{Introduction}

 Twisted Bilayer Graphene (TBG), formed by stacking one single layer on the other with a small twist, provides a great platform for physicists to study novel quantum phenomena.
 More attention has been attracted after the discovery of unconventional superconductivity, orbital magnetism and correlated insulating phases \cite{Cao2018,Cao2018a,Lu2019,Yankowitz2019,Xie2019,Choi2019,Jiang2019,Kerelsky2019,Sharpe2019,Cao2020,Serlin2020,wong_cascade_2020,nuckolls_chern_2020,choi2021correlation,saito2020,das2020symmetry,wu_chern_2020,oh_unconventional_2021} in TBG systems at the magic angle, around 1.1$^\circ$.
-A comprehensive mechanism behind these observations is still yet to be revealed.
+The mechanism behind these observations is still an open question.